 So God created man in His own image.~Genesis 1:27a

-Eventually, trying to paint myself as a perfect person became a battle in my life I no longer had the energy to fight.
+Eventually, this became a battle I had no energy to fight.
 The more lies I told, the harder it became to keep track of them.
 Living in constant terror of slipping up wore on me.
-Embellishing things to make myself look better because I just “knew” people wouldn’t accept me for who I was, became tiring.
-I finally reached a point where changing my dysfunctional cycle became necessary, and uncovering the truth of who I was and why I did what I did, was inescapable.
+Embellishing things to make myself look better, because I thought people wouldn’t accept me for who I was, drained me.
+I finally reached a point where changing my dysfunctional cycle became necessary.
+Uncovering the truth of who I was and why I did what I did was inescapable.

 One pretends to be rich but is poor.
 Another pretends to be poor but is quite rich.~Proverbs 13:7 TPT

 Being who we are is always better.
 We don’t have to act in specific ways to acquire the approval and love we deserve or paint ourselves as perfect people.
 We don’t have to hide the truth of how we feel so we can fit in, and we don’t have to embellish things to make people like us.
 God says we are okay just the way we are.

 As the Father loved Me, I also have loved you; abide in My love.~Jesus Christ; John 15:9 NKJV

 God created us in His image.
 Lean into that truth and accept His love.
 He must love us a lot because He sent His only begotten Son, Jesus Christ, to die for us.
 We are enough for the Father, the Son, and the Holy Spirit.

 How does knowing God uniquely created you unravel false perceptions you might believe?